nyplex/Simon-game/readme.md

 There is only 2 illustrations on this website, the rest have been done using CSS.
 The first illustration is main background, I have used this "website" to generate the svg background.
 The other illustrtion is the logo that I have created myself using figma.

 In the project, I have used arround 15 differents sounds FX.
-Those sounds have been created and designed by Raphael Texeira and I have all the rights to use them.
+Those sounds have been created and designed by Raphael Teixera and I have all the rights to use them.

 <h1 align="center">Technologies</h1>